 P301+P330+P331 IF SWALLOWED: Rinse mouth.
 Do NOT induce vomiting.
-P303+P361+P353 IF ON SKIN (or hair): Remove/Take off immediately all contaminated clothing.
-Rinse skin with water/shower.
-P305+P351+P338 F IN EYES: Rinse cautiously with water for several minutes.
+P303+P361+P353 IF ON SKIN (or hair): Take off immediately all contaminated clothing.
+Rinse skin with water [or shower].
+P305+P351+P338 IF IN EYES: Rinse cautiously with water for several minutes.
 Remove contact lenses, if present and easy to do.
 Continue rinsing.
-P310 Immediately call a POISON CENTER or doctor/physician.
-P363 Wash contaminated clothing before reuse.
+P310 Immediately call a POISON CENTER/doctor/ P363 Wash contaminated clothing before reuse.
 P390 Absorb spillage to prevent material damage.
-P304+P340 IF INHALED: Remove victim to fresh air and keep at rest in a position comfortable for breathing.
+P304+P340 IF INHALED: Remove person to fresh air and keep comfortable for breathing.